All Posts

 TargetBeforeAfterImprovement

-Baidu31ms, 0% loss29ms, 0% lossMarginal — already a regional IP, route splitting bypasses VPN
+Popular local search engine31ms, 0% loss29ms, 0% lossMarginal — already a regional IP, route splitting bypasses VPN

 These sites benefit from route splitting alone.
 Their IPs are in the regional list, so traffic goes direct regardless of DNS.